dianadelg/dianadelg.github.io/README.md

 Also maybe see if there is a way to do sidebar and if you click, it navs to that part of the page? (ex: skills, exp, about me and when user clicks, it brings them there)

+Look at board ideas -- split box into two colors, change overall fonts to a Google one